 See ASHA's Practice Portal page on

-Social Communication Disorders in School-Age Children, for additional information.
+Social Communication Disorder, for additional information.

 Speech problems resulting from TBI can include dysarthria, apraxia, phonation, resonance, respiration, articulation, and/or fluency disorders.
 Traditional approaches to remediation of theses clinical disorders can be used in children with TBI.
 See ASHA's Practice Portal pages on